top of page

 • Conflicted feelings about adoption itself

-These aren't signs of weakness—they’re natural responses to early, unresolved grief.
+These are not signs of weakness.
+They are natural responses to early, unresolved grief

 One of the most persistent themes in adoption trauma is fear of abandonment.
 For many adoptees, the first experience of being separated from their biological mother creates a deep-rooted belief: "People who love me might leave."